Divorce After Permanent Green Card Issued: Overview

 5. You entered the marriage in good faith, but the marriage was later terminated due to divorce or annulment;

-The last situation is most pertinent to this article.
-If you are divorced at the time that you are filing the I-751 petition, you must prove that you and your spouse entered into a good faith marriage and not to evade immigration laws.
-If you do not file the I-751, you will automatically lose your conditional permanent resident status.
-You can then be deported, so this is a mistake you do not want to make.
-You may be able to file late and provide an explanation to USCIS as to why you were late.
-You should try to avoid filing late.
-On late applications, you are going to have to prove that failure to file was through no fault of your own and file a written explanation requesting that USCIS excuse the late filing.
+If the time has passed, you may be able to file late and provide an explanation to USCIS as to why you were late.
+On a late application, you are going to have to prove that failure to file was through no fault of your own and file a written explanation requesting that USCIS excuse the late filing.
 You must demonstrate when you file the petition that the delay was due to extraordinary circumstances beyond your control and that the length of the delay was reasonable.
 What is important to note is that you must either be married or single at the time you are filing to remove the conditions on your residence.
 Legal separation is considered married for USCIS purposes.
 If you are going to be filing without your spouse, you may need a fast divorce to avoid jeopardizing your immigration case.

 Divorce Process and Requirements for Green Card Holders

-Getting a divorce after permanent green card issued may not be the most ideal circumstance but you can successfully move through this chapter of your life.
+Getting a divorce after permanent green card issued may not be the most ideal circumstance but you can move, successfully, through this chapter of your life.
 For you to be eligible for a divorce, most U.S. states have a residency requirement.
 In Florida, it is six months; other states may vary.
 In addition, most states offer a “no fault divorce.”
 This means that you do not have to prove whose fault it is why the marriage is broken.
 You only need to state in your divorce petition that the marriage is broken and the court, therapy, counseling nor any other method of intervention cannot repair it.
 You should check the laws of your state to learn what is required for your divorce.
-If there are minor children and property involved, this could delay your divorce case, as you may have to negotiate a custody plan and a property settlement agreement between you and your spouse.
+If there are minor children and property involved, this could delay your divorce case, as you may have to negotiate a custody plan and a property settlement agreement with your spouse.
 If the divorce is amicable, it may take a few weeks to finalize an agreement.
 However, if your case is adversarial, it may go to trial and this could take years.

 Your I-751 application could be pending for many years while the divorce is also pending.
 The most important issue for you to note is that your divorce must be finalized at the time USCIS makes a decision on your application.

-How an Immigration and Divorce Attorney Can Help
+How Can an Immigration and Divorce Attorney Help?

 Practicing on your own immigration and divorce case is never a good idea.
 There is too much room to make many mistakes.
 Some of these mistakes are irreversible and could lead to deportation.
 A qualified immigration and divorce attorney can answer all your questions, properly prepare evidence and devise the best legal strategy to help you win your case.
 You also gain peace of mind, knowing that your case is being handled with legal expertise.